 Don’t let your cat feel forgotten about.
 Praise your cat and give him attention when the baby is in the room.
 Baby naptime is the perfect opportunity to spend some quality time, just the two of you.

-If you would like information from an Anti-Cruelty Society Behavior Specialist regarding this behavior topic, please call 312-645-8253 or email behavior@anticruelty.org.
+If you would like information from an Anti-Cruelty Behavior Specialist regarding this behavior topic, please call 312-645-8253 or email behavior@anticruelty.org.

 Recent Articles